Matthieu-Gallet/matthieu-gallet.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: PhD Student at <a href='https://www.univ-smb.fr/en/'>University of Savoie Mont Blanc</a>
+subtitle: Associate Professor at <a href='https://www.univ-smb.fr/en/'>University of Savoie Mont Blanc</a>
 # subtitle: <a href='https://www.univ-smb.fr/listic/en/'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile: